Regression of binary network data with exchangeable latent errors: Details of estimation

 \section{Details of estimation}

 In this section we supply details of estimation in support of Algorithm~\ref{alg:sub}, beginning with the initialization of $\rho$.
-We then provide details of the maximization of $\ell_\y$ with respect to $\bbeta$, the approximations of maximizing $\ell_\y$ with respect to $\rho$, and the handling of missing data in the BC-EM algorithm.
+We then provide details of computing the expectations of $\ell_\y$ need for $\beta$ maximization, and then details of computing the expectations of $\ell_\y$ need for $\rho$ maximization.
+We close the section with the handling of missing data in the EMM algorithm.